Skip to content

 The bottom line

-DNP is heavily promoted on social media for weight loss and body building.
-It is not legal or safe, with little difference between suggested and lethal dose.
-Side effects include headache, weakness, vomiting, lethargy, increased heart and respiratory rate, convulsions, coma, and dangerously high temperature.
-Death is due to cardiovascular collapse or very high body temperature.
+DNP (dinitrophenol) is heavily promoted on social media for weight loss and bodybuilding.
+It is not legal or safe, with little difference between its suggested and lethal doses.
+Side effects include headache, weakness, vomiting, lethargy, increased heart and respiratory rates, convulsions, coma, and dangerously high body temperature.
+Death is due to cardiovascular collapse or very high temperature.

-Do not use DNP.
+• Do not use DNP.
 It is not safe even in small doses.
-If you do choose to use DNP, store DNP up, away and out of reach of children and where it cannot be accidentally ingested by others.
+If you do choose to use DNP, store it up, away, and out of reach of children and others.

-Do not believe marketing claims that DNP safe to use for weight loss or body building.
+• Do not believe marketing claims that DNP is safe to use for weight loss or bodybuilding.

-A 20-year-old man ingested a total of 6 grams of DNP over a 2-day period in a suicide attempt.
-He came to the emergency department 7 hours after the last dose.
+A 20-year-old man swallowed a total of 6 g of DNP over a 2-day period in a suicide attempt.
+He came to an emergency department 7 hours after the last dose.
 Initial vital signs showed increased heart rate, respiratory rate, and systolic blood pressure.
-Even though his temperature was normal, he was started on cold normal saline solution.
+Even though his temperature was normal, he was started on IV cold normal saline solution.
 Despite this treatment, his temperature increased.
 He was intubated and ventilated, and additional cold normal saline was administered.
-His temperature continued to increase to 103.8 degrees F and serum potassium increased.
+His temperature continued to increase to 103.8 ºF, and his serum potassium concentration increased.
 He was admitted to the ICU.
 Cooling pads were applied, and continuous dialysis was initiated to further cool him down.
 Within 4 hours, his temperature decreased.
 He was given activated charcoal for gastrointestinal decontamination.
-His blood pressure dropped and he was treated with vasopressor medications to increase his blood pressure.
-Continuous dialysis was stopped after for 48 hours.
-He was extubated on day 5.
+His blood pressure dropped, and he was treated with medications to raise it.
+Continuous dialysis was stopped after 48 hours.
+His breathing tube was removed on day 5.
 For the next 3 days he was delirious.
-He was transferred out of the ICU on day 8 and discharged home on day 10.
+He was transferred out of the ICU on day 8 and discharged home on day 10 (from Yee et al., 2026).

 Poisoned?
 Get expert help.